xuhuihuang/ts-dar-tutorials/PP2A/Trained_model_examples/Readme.txt

 8) validation_dis.npy - dispersion loss for the validation set.
 9) validation_prototypes.npy - embeddings of representative frames in the validation set.
 10) validation_vamp.npy - VAMP scores for the validation set.

+The script used to train the models (train_PP2A.ipynb) is also included for your reference.